 Who created soccer?
-The answer to that will never be concrete as many main contributors can be accredited to the creation of the sport.
-In this article, we will dissect the different derivations of soccer and put a name or name(s) to those responsible for creating the sport we know and love today.
+The answer to that will never be certain as many people contributed to the creation of the sport.
+In this article, we will dissect the different derivations of soccer and put a name to those responsible for creating the sport we know and love today.

 Who Created Soccer?

-Ebenezer Cobb Morley, widely recognized as the founding father of the Football Association, was born on August 16, 1931.
-Growing up, Morley was regarded as an all-around sportsman and, with his passion for the sport of “football” (another name for the game of soccer, stemming from European origin), felt a need to add regulation to the sport (i.e., rules, leagues, foundations, etc.).
-With all of this in mind, Morley invented the Football Association (FA) and instituted his own thirteen original laws of the FA.
+Ebenezer Cobb Morley, widely recognized as the founding father of the Football Association, was born on August 16, 1831.
+Growing up, Morley was regarded as an all-around sportsman and, with his passion for the sport of “football” (another name for the game of soccer, stemming from its European origin), felt a need to add regulation to the sport (i.e., rules, leagues, foundations, etc.).
+With all of this in mind, Morley invented the Football Association (FA) and instituted his own 13 original laws of the FA.
 With his hand in creating the rules, there was now an organization in the world of soccer (football), mostly due to Morley’s contribution.

 Soccer, as we know it today, was first invented in 1863, but its roots go back far longer.
 Ball-kicking sports, for example, seem to have existed since ancient times, such as Second and Third Century China.
 The modern form of soccer was created by Ebenezer Cobb Morley, who founded the Football Association and wrote the first 13 laws of soccer in 1863.
 This represented the first official “invention” of soccer as a sport.